 The Combined Fund Drive (CFD) is the state’s workplace giving campaign which provides faculty and staff the opportunity to give to their favorite charities through payroll deduction or a one-time gift.
 Established in 1984, the CFD offers convenience, choice, and confidentiality.

 Employees can support the causes they are most passionate about by choosing from over 3,400 charities in the official state charity guide or by suggesting their own.
-UW employees generously contributed more than $2 million last year to local, national, and international charities supporting programs in the arts, environment, health, education, disaster relief, and human services.
+UW employees generously contributed $2.2 million last year to local, national, and international charities supporting programs in the arts, environment, health, education, disaster relief, and human services.

 The CFD is allowed by state law to deduct reasonable administrative costs* from the campaign contributions to run the campaign (WAC 357-55).
 Administrative costs pay for:

 - Printing of campaign materials, development of the CFD video, postage, supplies.

 - Technology support.

 Administrative costs are critical because they provide the support needed to coordinate a large campaign like the CFD.
 Millions are raised every year for thousands of charities.
 Administrative work ensures the money goes to the appropriate charity.
 Please read an important letter from the presidents of three leading sources of information on nonprofits—GuideStar, Charity Navigator, and BBB Wise Giving Alliance.

 Each of the charities share in the administrative expenses proportionate to the funds raised for their organization during the campaign.
 Charities participate in the Combined Fund Drive and other workplace giving programs because it is one of the most inexpensive forms of fundraising for charities.
 It lowers their own administrative costs because they receive one consolidated check from the CFD each quarter which reduces their accounting expenses.

 How Funds Are Collected and Distributed